Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 1. Import/export contacts from SIM card? (contacts can be handled via .vcf file instead)
 2. How to get VoLTE to work, if it doesn't out of the box?
 3. Add shortcut / key combination for screenshot?

-4. Watch videos in browser without lag, HW acceleration?
-[4]
+4. Watch videos in browser without lag, HW acceleration? \
+**Partial answer:** I think no hw acceleration in browsers since Mali400 MP2, it only supports GLES 2.0.
+Use local players if possible, like MPV.
+Edit, I think it's not as bad as I first thought, as long as there is enough ram, 360p video (incl. livestreams) should be no problem.

-5. Record videos at all?
+6. Record videos at all?
 Have video calls?
-6. Does GPS work?
+7. Does GPS work?
 (TODO test me)
-7. Is it possible to turn on wifi HW switch during runtime and connect to wifi without reboot?
+8. Is it possible to turn on wifi HW switch during runtime and connect to wifi without reboot?
 Restart network service or something maybe?
 Can it be made convenient?
-8. How to reliably listen to music, especially while not draining battery too much?
-Playing in VLC and pausing via lockscreen almost works (not too reliable?).
+9. How to reliably listen to music, especially while not draining battery too much?
+Playing music and pausing via lockscreen almost works (not too reliable?
+It pauses sometimes?).

-[4] - I think no hw acceleration in browsers since Mali400 MP2 only supports GLES 2.0?
-Use local players if possible, like MPV.

 ## Apps (that have issues)